yunhao18/ai/RDME_EN.md

 ## The main methods for investors to control trading risks and improve trading stability include diversification, implementing stop-loss strategies, controlling trade size, and avoiding emotional trading.
 The advent of computer trading and AI has made these methods and strategies operationally feasible:

+## - A powerful intelligent scanning system can combine fundamental news and technical stock chart trends to select stocks with potential for significant intraday fluctuations from thousands of stocks.
+It chooses 1–50 stocks from different sectors as intraday trading targets and develops hedging strategies to reduce potential risks.
-### 1. Our robotic program can simultaneously execute buying, selling, and managing 10, 20, or even over 50 stocks within a single day without human intervention.
-This diversification significantly reduces the risks of day trading.
+## - Robotic trading programs can simultaneously execute buying, selling, and managing 10, 20, or even more than 50 stocks intraday without human intervention.
+This diversification significantly reduces intraday trading risks.

-### 2. Every automated trade has pre-set take-profit and stop-loss points.
-In the fast-changing intraday market, once these points are triggered, the computer can promptly and accurately execute the take-profit or stop-loss.
+## - Each automated trade is preset with take-profit and stop-loss points, which is crucial in the fast-changing intraday market.
+Once these points are triggered, the computer executes take-profit and stop-loss orders accurately and instantly.

-### 3. The robotic program for automated trading perfectly avoids emotional trading, overcoming the greatest enemy of trading—human greed and fear.
+## - Robotic trading programs eliminate emotional trading, overcoming the biggest enemy of trading—human greed and fear.

-### 4. The robotic program can precisely control trade size: when the intraday market is strongly bullish, most pre-set buy orders are automatically activated, scaling up the trade size; when the market is stable or declining, most pre-set buy orders are not triggered, automatically reducing the trade size.
+## - Robotic programs can precisely control trade size: when the market is strongly bullish intraday, most preset buy orders are automatically activated, increasing the trade size; when the market is stable or bearish, most preset buy orders are not triggered, automatically reducing trade size to avoid potential risks.
+## -Since no long-term stock holding is involved, our return rate calculation is straightforward, as follows:

-### Daily profit rate % = (Account balance after market close - Account balance before market open) /Account balance before market open (assuming all available funds are used for day trading).
+## Daily return rate % = (Account balance after market close - Account balance before market open) / Account balance before market open (assuming all funds are used for intraday trading).

 ![Alt text](./woman-robot.jpg)